efabless/mpw_precheck/README.md

 The steps are as follows:

-- LICENSE checks.
+- Step #1: LICENSE checks.
-- YAML description check.
+- Step #2: YAML description check.
+- Step #3: Fuzzy Consistency checks
-- The existence of documentation.
+  - Step #3.1: The existence of documentation.
-- The existence of a Makefile in the project root that at least has the following targets:
+  - Step #3.2: The existence of a Makefile in the project root that at least has the following targets:
     - verify: Runs simulations and testbench verifications.
     - clean: Removes all simulation and verification outputs.
     - compress: compresses the project directory.
     - uncompress: decompresses the project directory.
-- Fuzzy Consistency checks on the netlists (spice or verilog) and the GDS.
+  - Step #3.3: Fuzzy Consistency checks on the netlists (spice or verilog) and the GDS.
 Caravel is the benchmark.
-- TBA
+- Step #4: TBA
-- Runs DRC checks on the GDS-II.
+- Step #5: Runs DRC checks on the GDS-II.
-- TBA
+- Step #6: TBA
-- TBA
+- Step #7: TBA

 # Current Assumptions:
 - The project is compressed, and so before running anything we should run make uncompress and then copy all .gds files to the top level (target path) to process them.